 Why is this important and relevant to employers and HR teams?

 The pandemic has accelerated trends and employers and HR teams have focused more on the overall wellbeing of their people to ensure that they are attracting and retaining their talent.
 Being able to support employees with a robust wellbeing strategy as part of their EVP has been an increased focus for businesses we speak to.
 It has been born from the pressure on mental wellbeing with firstly the pandemic and also so many employees confined to their own homes.
-Employers have realised that stress in the workplace is often born from financial pressures on an individual and whilst many businesses have recognised the importance of having an effective mental wellbeing strategy in place, there is a risk of it being undercut if a robust financial wellbeing strategy is not included.
+Employers have realised that stress in the workplace often originates from financial pressures on an individual and whilst many businesses have recognised the importance of having an effective mental wellbeing strategy in place, there is a risk of it being undercut if a robust financial wellbeing strategy is not included.

 As an example, earlier this year we spoke to a HR team working for a large chain of fast-food restaurants who had set up a hardship fund for employees during the pandemic.
 Through the creation of this fund – designed to help workers with their wellbeing from a financial perspective – the HR team realised just how many of its workers were suffering from poor mental health because of financial pressure.
 As a result they developed a strategy to deal specifically with the financial wellbeing of their people, encouraging them to be open and talk to their employer about their financial situation.